Dudley Wood Stadium: History

-Racing continued throughout the 1950s as an independent track (unaffiliated to a governing body) and the football club moved out in 1960.
+Racing continued throughout the 1950s as an independent track (unaffiliated to a governing body) and the football club moved out in 1959.
 During this time the track continued to apply to the National Greyhound Racing Club (NGRC) for a full licence without success, the first application had been in 1948 had been refused and subsequent applications had all been refused.
 Finally in 1966 the track then under the management of Fred Jeffcott received the news that they would be under the NGRC banner by the end of the year.
 NGRC racing began in September 1966 under the supervision of Racing Manager Lionel Clemmow and a new competition called the Golden Hammer was inaugurated in 1968.
 The first winner of the event was Shannon Water from Perry Barr.
-The event was suspended after the 1972 running until 1983 due to the fact that the track flittered in and out of NGRC status.
+The event was suspended after the 1972 running until 1983 because the track flittered in and out of NGRC status.

 Derek Pugh a former Monmore trainer purchased the track and introduced the popular Cradley sales trials during the eighties as the auctioneers Hall, Wateridge and Owen held regular events.
 The Bridgewater family also had a stake in the company and despite the limitations of the venue there were eight bookmakers, a manual tote and automatic ray timing.
 Racing was held on Tuesday and Friday nights with trials on Wednesday mornings, the circumference of the circuit was 413 metres with distances of 231, 272, 462 and 647 metres behind an 'Outside McGee' hare.

-Success

 Pineapple Choice won the 1980 Stow Marathon, Red Prim trained by Jim Barrett claimed the 1981 Eclipse Stakes.
 Michael and Barbara Compton's Pineapple Barrow reached the 1982 English Greyhound Derby final and won the St Mungo Cup, the Ken Reynolds trained Slender Boy was victorious in the 1983 Northern Flat and the puppy Glenamona lifted the 1983 Trafalgar Cup.